twigjs/twig.js/README.md

 # Acknowledgments

-The fills for Array.forEach and Array.indexOf in src/twig.fills.js are from
+The fills for Object.keys, Array.forEach and Array.indexOf in src/twig.fills.js are from
 <https://developer.mozilla.org/> and used under a [Creative Commons
 Attribution-ShareAlike 2.5 License](http://creativecommons.org/licenses/by-sa/2.5/)